-- During Q2 2019, SIR opened a new Scaddabush restaurant in the Mimico neighbourhood of Etobicoke, Ontario.
-This restaurant is expected to be added to Royalty Pooled Restaurants on January 1, 2020. - During Q1 2019, SIR completed full renovations at two Jack Astor's locations (the location near Toronto Pearson International Airport in Etobicoke, Ontario and the location at the CF Shops at Don Mills mall in North York, Ontario).
+- During Q4 2019, effective October 13, 2019, SIR permanently closed the Canyon Creek restaurant in Burlington, Ontario.
+A new Scaddabush restaurant was opened at this location on November 19, 2019.
+In accordance with the License and Royalty Agreement, as of October 12, 2019, the 15th anniversary of the closing date of the Fund's Initial Public Offering, SIR was no longer required to pay a "Make-Whole Payment" in respect of a permanently closed Royalty Pooled Restaurant. - During Q3 2019, effective September 23, 2019, SIR permanently closed the Jack Astor's restaurant on John Street in downtown Toronto.
+SIR was required to pay a Make-Whole Payment to the Fund, via the Partnership, for this location from the date of closure until it ceased to be part of Royalty Pooled Restaurants on January 1, 2020.
+The location at John Street was closed at the end of the lease, as SIR was unable to negotiate an economically acceptable lease extension given rent and property tax escalations at this location in recent years. - During Q3 2019, SIR opened a new Duke's Refresher® & Bar at the former location of the closed Jack Astor's restaurant in the St. Lawrence Market neighbourhood of downtown Toronto. - During Q2 2019, SIR opened a new Scaddabush restaurant in the Mimico neighbourhood of Etobicoke, Ontario. - During Q1 2019, SIR completed full renovations at two Jack Astor's locations (the location near Toronto Pearson International Airport in Etobicoke, Ontario and the location at the CF Shops at Don Mills mall in North York, Ontario).
 These locations were closed for a combined total of 30 days during the quarter. - During Q1 2019, SIR also completed a major renovation at the Scaddabush location at the Square One shopping centre in Mississauga, Ontario, that resulted in the closure of this restaurant for six days. - During Q1 2019, a major renovation at The Loose Moose on Front Street in downtown Toronto resulted in the closure of this restaurant for 15 days. - During Q1 2019, effective February 4, 2019, SIR permanently closed the Jack Astor's restaurant in the St. Lawrence Market neighbourhood of downtown Toronto.
-SIR is required to pay a Make-Whole Payment to the Fund, via the Partnership, for this location from the date of closure until it ceases to be part of Royalty Pooled Restaurants on January 1, 2020.
-SIR will reconvert the Class A GP Units received when this restaurant was added to Royalty Pooled Restaurants on January 1, 2013 into Class B GP Units on January 1, 2020.
-SIR is contemplating the future use of this site. - On January 1, 2019, the Scaddabush restaurant in Etobicoke, Ontario (opened November 28, 2017) and the Reds restaurant in Mississauga (opened December 11, 2017) were added to Royalty Pooled Restaurants.
-The Canyon Creek restaurant on Front Street in downtown Toronto, which closed effective December 9, 2018, ceased to be part of Royalty Pooled Restaurants on January 1, 2019.
+SIR was required to pay a Make-Whole Payment to the Fund, via the Partnership, for this location from the date of closure until it ceased to be part of Royalty Pooled Restaurants on January 1, 2020. - On January 1, 2020, the Scaddabush restaurant in the Mimico neighbourhood of Etobicoke, Ontario (opened June 2, 2019) was added to Royalty Pooled Restaurants.
+The Jack Astor's locations in St. Lawrence Market (closed effective February 4, 2019) and on John Street (closed effective September 23, 2019) in downtown Toronto, along with the Canyon Creek restaurant in Burlington, Ontario (closed effective October 13, 2019), ceased to be part of Royalty Pooled Restaurants on January 1, 2020.